How to Relocate to the Netherlands from Armenia

 Rate this article 3 reviewsbased on

 Armenian citizens who want to live and work in the Netherlands must satisfy a number of requirements.
 Armenia is not part of the European Union or the EEA.
 Therefore, since April 2014, foreigners who relocate from Armenia to the Netherlands must apply for a combined residence and employment permit (GVVA).
-Just like any Dutch immigration lawyer, one of our specialists can provide you with complete information about the legal procedures to undergo in order to move to the Netherlands.
+Our immigration lawyer in Netherlands can provide you with complete information about the legal procedures to undergo in order to move to the Netherlands.

 Requirements for obtaining a combined residence and employment permit in Netherlands